 Summer Success Symposium

 Through this symposium, participants have the opportunity to form connections and establish community.
-This symposium also provides participants with the opportunity to engage with successful alumni, faculty, and professionals with shared experiences and identities.
-Summer Success Symposium keynote and workshop content focuses on providing participants with access to knowledge and insights that will help them navigate their successful transition into and progression through their graduate studies.
+This symposium also provides participants with the opportunity to engage with successful alumni, faculty, and professionals.
+Summer Success Symposium keynote and workshop content focused on providing participants with access to knowledge and insights that will help them navigate their successful transition into and progression through their graduate studies.

 *August 13 Priority Registration Date